 Highline Lake State Park

 Lake Closed for Zebra Mussel Treatment -

-Highline Lake is closed to all motorized (includes electric motors) boating but is still open to hand-launched, human-powered vessels.
-Highline Lake is open to fishing as a salvage operation: all limits and size restrictions are lifted.
+Highline Lake has been drained, therefore there is no boating and the lake is NOT OPEN to Waterfowl hunting until Fall 2025.
+The park is planning to refill the lake Spring 2025.
+The remaining water is open to fishing as a salvage operation.
+All limits and size restrictions are lifted.
 A valid fishing license is still required.
 All limits and size restrictions still apply to Mack Mesa Lake.

+Highline Lake State Park